Stephen Wayda: Photography

-Wayda was introduced to Playboy editor Marilyn Grabowski through photographer Dwight Hooker.
+Wayda was introduced to the Playboy editor Marilyn Grabowski through the photographer Dwight Hooker.
 For forty years, Grabowski was the woman behind the centerfolds, defining the pages of Playboy.
 Playboy publisher, Hugh Hefner, said, "…from an inauspicious start, he has become the most published photographer in the history of Playboy.
 His iconic images have helped change the way the world looks at women, and the way women look at the world.
 His influence on photography can not be overstated. […] His contribution to photography will live on for generations to come."
 Wayda's photos have been featured on the cover of Playboy more than any other photographer.
 He was the principal photographer for Pamela Anderson, and his photographs are found in the book Pamela Anderson in Pictures.

-Over his photography career, Wayda has photographed such celebrities as Jack Nicholson, Denzel Washington, Arnold Schwarzenegger, Danny DeVito, Tom Selleck, Demi Moore, Claudia Schiffer, Linda Evangelista, The Game, Kid Rock, Travis Barker, Kim Kardashian, Brooke Burke and Jenny McCarthy.
+Wayda has photographed such celebrities as Jack Nicholson, Denzel Washington, Arnold Schwarzenegger, Danny DeVito, Tom Selleck, Demi Moore, Claudia Schiffer, Linda Evangelista, the Game, Kid Rock, Travis Barker, Kim Kardashian, Brooke Burke and Jenny McCarthy.
 Wayda's photographs have been featured in fashion, lifestyle, and sport magazines.